Chris99ChangHo/gna-web-dev-internship-2025/week-04/day-03.md

 ## 🔜 Next Steps

 -   **WordPress REST API Basics:** I plan to learn about the concepts, endpoint structure, and authentication methods of the REST API, which is essential for utilizing WordPress data externally or fetching external data.
--   **Social Media Automation Tool Research Deep Dive:** I will deepen my research for the social media automation tool assignment due next Wednesday to enhance the report's completeness.
+-   **Social Media Automation Tool Research Deep Dive:** I will deepen my research for the social media automation tool assignment due tomorrow to enhance the report's completeness.

 ### 🕸️ Docscraper Program Update (Web Scraping Development for LLM Learning Assistant)